meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

   to parse the actual CC transaction details and extract the CC fees from them.
 Likewise, providing a preview on the CC fees would also require the wallet to implement CC-specific logic to reimplment the CC fee calculation.

-* **Application design overhead** every application using CC needs to design the CC fee funding workflow, and decide how the fees are split between the different parties involved in the application.
+* **Application design overhead** every application using CC needs to design a CC fee funding workflow in addition to the actual value-adding application workflow, and decide how the fees are split between the different parties involved in the application.
 Furthermore, their UI design needs to account for the CC fees and show them to users in a way that is understandable.
 All of this is overhead that distracts developers from building the core functionality of their application.

 These are non-trivial challenges that do not seem worth the benefit of the extra burn pressure that CC fees create.

+## Rationale

 ### Burn on MainNet